bacterial-genomics/wf-ani/docs/HPC-UGE-scheduler.md

 ![workflow](images/wf-ani_workflow.png)

-_A schematic of the steps in the workflow._
+> _General schematic of the steps in the workflow_

 ## Requirements